Ricardicus/raspsite/README.md

 And the server is stopped.

-# Make it you own
+# Make it your own personal site

 The first thing it will do is output "index.html"
 Feel free to write your own pages!